DanielCollins96/My-Modern-Blawg/data/blog/software-2-0-by-andrej-karpathy.md

 ### AlphaZero vs Stockfish

-5:30
+Starts around 5:30

-The workforce for Software 2.0 consists of labelers and.
-For Tesla with 'infinite data', the question isnt "how do I train on that data, the question is how do I pick and choose intelligently what I should label, as I have to pay for it".
+The workforce for Software 2.0 consists of labelers and for Tesla with its 'infinite data', the question isn't "how do I train on that data, the question is how do I pick and choose intelligently what I should label, as I have to pay for it".

-The problem of determining what is worth labeling, and determining when the network is uncertain and mispredicts, leads to a type of 'data engine'.
-To fix these problems the data engine combines microservices around the infrastructure and around massaging the data (ie. bubbling up problems from the data sets).
-A problem for Tesla is avoiding windshield wipers activating in tunnels.
+The problem is of determining what is worth labeling, and determining when the network is uncertain and mis-predicts.
+This problem requires a type of 'data engine', the data engine combines micro-services around the infrastructure and around massaging the data (ie. bubbling up problems from the data sets).
+An example of a mis-prediction problem for Tesla is windshield wipers activating in tunnels, and noticing that type of misbehavior.

 ![Data Engine Diagram](/static/images/Karpathy-software-2-0-loop.png)